Speakers are subject to change. Images and biographies will be updated during the lead up to the conference. Keep checking back for more information.

 Prior to joining University College London, Professor Rapley was the Director of the British Antarctic Survey from 1998 to 2007.
 He was appointed Director of the Science Museum in 2007, stepping down in 2010.
 In 2008 he was awarded the Edinburgh Science Medal – “For professional achievements judged to have made a significant contribution to the understanding and well-being of humanity”.
 Chris has been the Chair of European Space Agency (ESA), Director General's High Level Science Policy Advisory Committee since 2014.
 He is the Chair of the UCL Policy Commission on the Communication of Climate Science, and Chair of the London Climate Change Partnership, which seeks to ensure that London is the capital city best prepared for the impacts of climate change.
 His early research career was devoted to developing and utilising space-borne instruments to study the cosmos, the Sun, and the Earth.

-Chris is a Professor of Planning at Plymouth University and the Course Leader MSc Planning.
+Chris is a Professor of Planning at University of Plymouth and the Course Leader MSc Planning.
 Chris has had a career in planning and development consultancy working in both public and private sectors.
 He is Chair of the Royal Town Planning Institute South West Branch and is on the UK Planning and Development Board of the Royal Institution of Chartered Surveyors.
 He is Non Executive Chairman of Hilson Moran, and a Supervisory Board Member of Ecorys BV.

-Lord Matthew Taylor, Visiting Professor, Plymouth University
+Lord Matthew Taylor, Visiting Professor, University of Plymouth

 Lord Matthew Taylor (Lord Taylor of Goss Moor) advised both the last Labour government and the coalition on planning and housing policy, publishing the landmark Living Working Countryside review in 2008, and leading the creation of the government's new National Planning Practice Guidance in 2014.